nathancarter/ge-lib/docs/drawing-symmetry-objects.md

  * `fogLevel` - between 0 and 1, 0 meaning no fog and 1 meaning maximal fog.
    Fog causes more distant parts of the scene to fade into the background and can be helpful for indicating depth in a static image.
+ * `zoomLevel` - the default is 1, values between 0 and 1 zoom out so that
+   the symmetry object is viewed with a large empty space around it, and values greater than 1 zoom in; typically even 1.5 will clip some parts of the object outside the borders of the resulting image.

 ## A complete example